Batching Updates with hold#

 def increment(e):

-for obj in column:
+for obj in column_1:

 obj.object = str(e.new)

-column = pn.FlexBox(*['0']*100)
+column_1 = pn.FlexBox(*['0']*100)

 button = pn.widgets.Button(name='Increment', on_click=increment)

-pn.Column(column, button).servable()
+pn.Column(column_1, button).servable()

-Applying the hold decorator means all the updates are sent in a single Websocket message and applied on the frontend simultaneously.
+Applying the hold decorator means all the updates are sent in a single WebSocket message and applied on the frontend simultaneously.

 import time